roberto-butti/some-drops-of-php/src/content/docs/02-array/01-arr-array_map.md

 ## Using multiple arrays

-You can also use multiple arrays in the `array_map()` function by seperating them with commas.
 Assuming you have several array variables and you need to join each of the values, you can use `array_map()` with multiple arrays by seperating each of the arrays with commas(,).